-Office of General Counsel: General Counsel or Deputy General Counsel and one administrative assistant.
+Office of the General Counsel: General Counsel.
 Other legal staff may be designated based on the nature of the ongoing legal needs of the office.

-Technical Staff: Technical Director, Deputy Technical Director, and one administrative assistant.
+Technical Staff: Technical Director and Deputy Technical Director.
 Other technical staff may be designated based on the nature of the emergency.

-Office of General Manager: General Manager or Deputy General Manager, a financial officer, a contracting officer or specialist, a security officer, a human resources staff member, one administrative assistant, and one information technology specialist.
+Office of the General Manager: General Manager, a financial officer, a contracting officer or specialist, a security officer, a human resources staff member, one administrative assistant, and one information technology specialist.